SuadeLabs/fire/documentation/properties/impairment_type.md

 To be used if the instrument is subject to impairment in accordance with an applied accounting standard and is individually assessed for impairment.

-The suffix of both collective and invidudual into either formal or internal relates to whether the debt has been formally reduced/removed ro not as below:
+The suffix of both collective and invidudual into either formal or internal relates to whether the debt has been formally reduced/removed or not as below:

-### formal
+### collective_formal
 Formal debt forgiveness where the borrower legal obligation is reduced/removed

+### collective_internal
+Internal accounting write-off or provisioning decision without extinguishing legal repayment obligation.

+### individual_formal
+Formal debt forgiveness where the borrower legal obligation is reduced/removed

-### internal
+### individual_internal
 Internal accounting write-off or provisioning decision without extinguishing legal repayment obligation.

 ### write_off